Capitalisk/capitalisk-dex/README.md

 - If the majority of DEX operators have agreed to move the DEX to a new multisig wallet address, the DEX will issue a full refund (minus blockchain transaction fees) for every pending order and also every new order which is sent to the DEX wallet address thereafter via `r5` transactions.
 The DEX should keep refunding all transactions that are sent to the old address for at least 6 months in order to give clients enough time to update their caches to point to the new address.
 - If the majority of DEX operators have agreed to shut down the DEX, the DEX will issue a full refund (minus blockchain transaction fees) for every pending order and also every new order which is sent to the DEX wallet address thereafter via `r6` transactions.
 The DEX should keep refunding transactions sent to the last active address for at least 6 months to give clients enough time to update their caches to point to a different DEX.
 In practice, a DEX should not shut down because it does not align with financial incentives and it requires a high degree of coordination between members but this refund type exists anyway to account for unusual scenarios and use cases.
 - In addition to basic blockchain fees, a DEX can charge an exchange fee as a percentage of the order value.
 All DEX members/nodes need to agree on the same percentage fee.

+### Short protocol

+- For trades and refunds, only the first part of message is mandatory, the part which begins with the column character is optional depending on the market implementation.
+- If one of the blockchains involved in a market does not provide sufficient space in a transaction to store a full protocol message, order IDs and wallet addresses may be trimmed down to fit within the available space.

 ### Sponsors